 Historic Registers & Inventories

-HPC documents assist property owners in making renovations to National and Kansas City Historic designated residential properties.
-Urban Design Guidelines, Fencing and Wall Guidelines, Trees and Planting Beds, and Sustainability Guidelines.
+These HPC documents assist property owners in making renovations to National and Kansas City historic designated residential properties:

-Nomination forms, maps, historic inventories (surveys) and related documents can be viewed using the dropdown menus.
+Nomination forms, maps, historic inventories (surveys) and related documents can be viewed using the dropdown menus below.

-Historic inventories may include properties that are not on any register and may have errors such as wrong architectural style, picture, or address.
+Note: Historic inventories may include properties that are not on any register and may have errors such as incorrect architectural style, picture, and/or address.

 -